ismo-js/sturm/doc/api.md

 ### And
 `subjects::and()`

-Produces each stream of `subjects`, but each of them itself only produces a value when *all* other `subjects` produce something at the same time.
+Produces each stream of `subjects`, but each of them itself only produce a value when *all* other `subjects` produce something at the same time.
 When *one* `subject` ends, every stream ends.

 #### Example
 ```js